Automotive industry in Mexico: Jaguar Land Rover

-Mazda Motor Corporation
+Mazda

 Mazda was introduced in Mexico in November 2005 with the release of the then current Mazda3 and Mazda6 models.

-While it was common to spot imported B2000 pick-ups and 626 sedans on the streets, Mazda vehicles were virtually unknown in Mexico.
+While it was pretty common to spot imported B2000 pick-ups and 626 sedans on the streets, Mazda vehicles were virtually unknown in Mexico.
 When the Mazda3 was introduced, both hatchback and notchback versions became a success among youngsters.

 Throughout 2007 and 2008, Mazda fulfilled most of its clients' requests by presenting the MPV Mazda5, the SUVs CX-7 and CX-9, and the popular roadster, the Miata, rebadged MX-5.
 Though the Coupe, the RX-8, had been considered, the modifications needed to achieve good performance in the Valley of Mexico led to the idea being dropped.
 The only RX-8 delivered by Mazda Motor de México to an individual was raffled by Mazda itself in 2008.

 The new generation Mazda3 and the CX-7 have kept Mazda among the most successful brands in Mexico; Mazda6 and MX-5 maintain regular sales, while Mazda5 and CX-9 have the weakest.

 McLaren Automotive

 McLaren Automotive entered the Mexican market in 2015 by opening its first dealership in the capital city Mexico City (Santa Fe).
-One year later they opened a second dealership in León, Guanajuato to serve León and the rest of the bajio region.
+One year later, they opened a second dealership in León, Guanajuato to serve León and the rest of the bajio region.